youweiliang/norm_robustness/README.md

 * Most of the code is based on PyTorch and only singular value clipping (SVC) is based on TensorFlow because SVC requires singular value decomposition for _complex matrices_ which is not available in PyTorch.

 ## Experiments
+These are the experiments conducted in our paper.
 ### Algorithmic Efficiency Comparison of Computing Norms of Convolutional Layers
 Run the command `python speed_test.py`.
 The results will be printed on the console.